Table of Contents

 Managing Marketing Campaigns, Due Diligence Research on Leads, Comparable Sales, ordering Title Work, Transaction Coordination, Managing Other people on the Team, Keeping Track of Expenses, Reporting, Marketing, etc.

-If there’s one thing that you consider adding to kick start your automation process, it’s definitely a virtual assistant.
+If there's one real estate automation system that you should consider adding to kick start your automation process, it's definitely a virtual assistant.

 The key to having a CRM in your company is actually using it and learning how to navigate around it for optimal functionality.
 Be patient with any new CRM that you subscribe to.
-It takes time to learn the ropes and it takes time to make updating the CRM a habit.
+It takes time to learn the ropes of these real estate automation systems.
+And, it takes time to make updating the CRM a habit.

 Once you start really using a CRM and realizing how powerful it is, you'll wonder how you ever got anything done or closed ANY deals without it.